kbst/terraform-kubestack/README.md

 ## Getting Help

 **Official Documentation**
-Refer to the [official documentation](https://www.kubestack.com/framework/documentation) for a deeper dive into how to use and configure Kubetack.
+Refer to the [official documentation](https://www.kubestack.com/framework/documentation) for a deeper dive into how to use and configure Kubestack.

 **Community Help**
 If you have any questions while following the tutorial, join the [#kubestack](https://app.slack.com/client/T09NY5SBT/CMBCT7XRQ) channel on the Kubernetes community.
 To create an account request an [invitation](https://slack.k8s.io/).